 - holiday rental homes

 The money that is collected is shared between the County Council, the Fire Authority and us, the District Council.
-As Business Rates revenue, benefits us and the County Council, both organisations aim to work with local businesses to create a good environment for growth.
+As Business Rates revenue benefits us and the County Council, both organisations aim to work with local businesses to create a good environment for growth.

-Revenue from Business Rates, together with Council Tax, Government support grants and other Government funding, goes towards paying for the services provided by our council and Cambridgeshire County Council.
+Revenue from Business Rates, together with Council Tax, Government support grants and other Government funding, goes towards paying for the services provided by our Council and Cambridgeshire County Council.

-For more information on Business Rates and how they are spent, read our current Business Rates explanatory notes 2025 leaflet [PDF, 96Kb] or see the GOV.UK website.
+For more information on Business Rates and how they are spent, read our current NNDR Explanatory Notes 2026-2027 [PDF, 0.2MB]or see the GOV.UK website.

 How are your Business Rates calculated?